-- You must send a copy of the explanation of benefits (EOB) from any primary payer (such as the Medicare Summary Notice (MSN)) with your claim. - Bills for home nursing care must show that the nurse is a registered or licensed practical nurse. - Claims for rental or purchase of durable medical equipment; private duty nursing; and physical, occupational, and speech therapy require a written statement from the physician specifying the medical necessity for the service or supply and the length of time needed. - Claims for prescription drugs and supplies that are not ordered through the Mail Order Prescription Drug Program must include receipts that have the patient's name, the prescription number, name of drug or supply, prescribing physician's name, date, charge and pharmacy name.
+How to claim benefits To obtain claim forms or other claims filing advice or answers about our benefits, contact us at 1-800/638-8432.
+In most cases, providers and facilities file claims for you.
+Your physician must file on the form HCFA-1500, Health Insurance Claim Form.
+Your facility will file on the UB-92 form.
+For claims questions and assistance, call us at 1-800/638-8432.
+When you must file a claim - such as for overseas claims or when another group health plan is primary - submit it on the HCFA-1500 or a claim form that includes the information shown below.
+Send your claims to: Rural Carrier Benefit Plan P. O. Box 668329 Charlotte, NC 28266-8329 Bills and receipts should be itemized and show: • Name of patient and relationship to enrollee; • Plan identification number of the enrollee; • Name and address of person or firm providing the service or supply; • Dates that services or supplies were furnished; • Diagnosis; • Type of each service or supply; and • The charge for each service or supply.
+Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.
+In addition: • You must send a copy of the explanation of benefits (EOB) from any primary pay (such as the Medicare Summary Notice (MSN)) with your claim. • Bills for home nursing care must show that the nurse is a registered or licensed practical nurse. • Claims for rental or purchase of durable medical equipment; private duty nursing; and physical, occupational, and speech therapy require a written statement from the physician specifying the medical necessity for the service or supply and the length of time needed.
+Claims for prescription drugs and supplies that are not ordered through the Mail Order Prescription Drug Program must include receipts that have the patient's name, the prescription number, name of drug or supply, prescribing physician's name, date, charge, and pharmacy name.
 The pharmacist must sign any computer printout or pharmacy ledger.

-Records

-Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
+Records Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
 Save copies of all medical bills, including those you accumulate to satisfy a deductible.
 In most instances they will serve as evidence of your claim.
 We will not provide duplicate or year-end statements.

-Deadline for filing your claim

-Send us all of the documents for your claim as soon as possible.
-You must submit the claim no more than two years after you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
-Once we pay benefits, there is a three-year limitation on the reissuance of uncashed checks.
+Deadline for filing your claim Send us all of the documents for your claim as soon as possible.
+You must submit the claim no more than two years after you receive the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
+Once we pay benefits, there is a three-year limitation on reissuing uncashed checks.
+Overseas claims Follow the same procedures when submitting claims for overseas (foreign) services as you would when submitting claims for stateside services.

-Overseas claims

-Follow the same procedures when submitting claims for overseas (foreign) services as you would when submitting claims for stateside services.
 Claims for overseas services should include an English translation.
 Charges should be converted to U.S. dollars using the exchange rate applicable at the time the expense was incurred.
 We will provide translation and currency conversion services for claims for overseas (foreign) services.

-When we need more information

-Please reply promptly when we ask for additional information.
+When we need more information Please reply promptly when we ask for additional information.
 We may delay processing or deny your claim if you do not respond.